vorant94/vorant94.github.io/src/content/posts/_what's-in-my-raspberry-pi.md

 Back in the old days when there were no social networks if you wanted to have blog, you had to have one, not just to create a profile in some platform, but to maintain a fully-featured website (like the one you are reading right now).
 From the author perspective entry level for blogging in such environment was a much higher than what we have right now, but he/she had total freedom and ownership of his/her content.
 From the reader perspective entry point also was a little bit tricky: in order to build nice and convenient post feed with updates from all of your subscriptions you had to come up with something, nobody wanted manually go over a list of sites on a regular basis.
 So people invented RSS protocol.

 RSS protocol is sort of standard contract between tools that blog authors use to build their blog and apps that readers can use to consume content.
 For example my blog also has RSS feed: you can navigate to [https://vorant94.io/](https://vorant94.io) and see human-friendly list of recent posts, but you also can navigate to [https://vorant94.io/rss.xml](https://vorant94.io/rss.xml) to get the same list of posts that can be easily passed to one of many RSS aggregators.
 Combine and render together dozens of such robot-friendly blogs in a timeline manner and you'll get RSS feed.
 App that you would use to read such a feed is a RSS reader.
-FreshRSS is exactly all of the above, it is RSS aggregator, reader and feed combined in one
+FreshRSS is exactly all of the above, it is RSS aggregator, reader and feed combined in one.

-...
+With all that being said this was one of the first apps that I self-hosted and it went through a lot of iterations on how exactly I'm using it.

 ### Bitwarden / Vaultwarden